cmadland/gitpitch/open-education/PITCHME.md

 Note:
 This image, which I found online, but is licensed for reuse, is of the Rakaia River in New Zealand.
+You should be able to notice that there are unlimited and constantly changing pathways through the riverbed.
+After each storm, or seasonal flood, there will be totally new pathways created.
+There are also myriad points of access. a person travelling through here could start at many different points and direct their own path through.
 ---

 almost unlimited and constantly changing pathways